alessandrocolombi/BGSL/README.md

 ### R depencencies

 **BGSL**'s core code is all written in `C++` language and exploits the `Rcpp` package to interfece with `R` which allow to map many `R` data types and objects back and forth to their `C++` equivalents.
-`Rcpp` by itself does not map matrices and vectors in Eigen types, for that the `RcppEigen` package has to be used.
+`Rcpp` by itself does not map matrices and vectors in **Eigen** types, for that the `RcppEigen` package has to be used.
 It provides all the necessary header files of the
 [Eigen library](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 Finally, the last requirement is to install the [`RcppParallel`](http://rcppcore.github.io/RcppParallel/) package.
 It is used to achive cheap and portable parallelization via [Intel(R) TBB](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onetbb.html).
+The last mandatory package to be installed is `mathjaxr`.
+It is needed to improve the style mathematical forumals are written in the documentation.
 Other useful packages are `fields` and `plot.matrix`, used to plot matrices.
+It is not mandatory to install them, it is just a suggestion to visualize the graphs.
 All those packages can be installed directly from the `R` console via
 ```R
 install.packages(c("Rcpp", "RcppEigen", "RcppParallel", "fields", "plot.matrix", "mathjaxr"))
 ```

 ### BGSL
-Once all dependencies have been installed, the SPMIX is extremely simple to install.
-To do so, open R and simply type

-devtools::install_github("TeoGiane/SPMIX")
-This command will automatically download, build and install SPMIX in your package library.
-Once installed, you can import it in your workflow as a standard package with library("SPMIX").

-You are now ready to dowload, build and install **BGSL**.
+You are now ready to download, build and install **BGSL**.
 Open `R` and run
 ```R
 devtools::install_github("alessandrocolombi/BGSL")
 library("BGSL")